 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
 We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, sales of assets, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2006, we generated \$239 million of net cash flows from operating activities after paying cash interest of \$214 million.
-In addition, we used approximately \$241 million for purchases of property, plant and equipment.
-Finally, we had net cash flows from financing activities of \$60 million.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our and our parent companies' access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
+For the year ended December 31, 2005, we generated \$884 million of net cash flows from operating activities after paying cash interest of \$814 million.
+In addition, we used approximately \$1.1 billion for purchases of property, plant and equipment.
+Finally, we used \$409 million of net cash flows in financing activities.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities of our subsidiaries, our and our parent companies' access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
 We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently consider future asset sales as a significant source of liquidity.

-We expect that cash on hand, cash flows from operating activities, proceeds from sale of assets and the amounts available under our credit facilities will be adequate to meet our and our parent companies' cash needs through 2007.
-We believe that cash flows from operating activities and amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2008 and will not be sufficient to fund such needs in 2009 and beyond.
-We have been advised that Charter continues to work with its financial advisors in its approach to addressing liquidity, debt maturities and our overall balance sheet leverage.
+We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities and bridge loan will be adequate to meet our and our parent companies' cash needs in 2006.
+We believe that cash flows from operating activities and amounts available under our credit facilities and bridge loan will not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2007 and beyond.
+We have been advised that Charter is working with its financial advisors to address these funding requirements.
+However, there can be no assurance that such funding will be available to us or our parent companies.
+In addition, Paul G. Allen, Charter's Chairman and controlling shareholder, and his affiliates are not obligated to purchase equity from, contribute to or loan funds to us or our parent companies.